Coneriys/apache4/docs/content/migrate/v1-to-v2.md

 Access Logs are configured in the same way as before.

-But all request headers are now filtered out by default in Traefik v2.
+But all request headers are now filtered out by default in apache4 v2.
 So during migration, you might want to consider enabling some needed fields (see [access log configuration](../observability/access-logs.md)).

 ## Tracing

-Traefik v2 retains OpenTracing support.
+apache4 v2 retains OpenTracing support.
 The `backend` root option from the v1 is gone, you just have to set your [tracing configuration](../observability/tracing/overview.md).

 !!! example "Simple Jaeger tracing configuration"